 If you cannot tie each competency to a current or future strategic initiative, think about changing or removing it.

-Don’t take the easy route and adopt generic competencies.
-Make the behaviors specific to your short- and long-term strategies.
-Effective competencies should also fit your unique culture and reflect the working and personality styles of the employees you want at your particular organization…not the employees that could fit anywhere.
+Effective competencies should also fit your unique culture and reflect the working and personality styles of the employees you want at your particular organization — not the employees that could fit anywhere.

 The Bottom Line

-When you can design core competencies that are business outcome-focused and that differentiate you from the competition, you will have a core competency model that is truly effective.
+When you can design core competencies with active involvement from your key stakeholders that are business outcome-focused and that differentiate you from the competition, you will have a core competency model that is truly effective.

-To learn more about what you need before you design better core competency model guidelines, download Why Talent Is Surprisingly Only 1/3rd of the Talent Management Recipe for Success
+To learn more about what you need before you design better core competency model guidelines, download The Research-Backed Talent Management Recipe for Success